 As part of the programme development, ASDC organised training and development workshops for the science centres and museums taking part with a panel of esteemed space science advisors to provide a deeper understanding of the science behind the science-fiction in the movie.
-If you missed the training academy and would like to see the recording please email us.

-The panel of space science advisors:
+The panel of top space science advisors:

 Professor Jim Al Khalili, Theoretical Physicist and chair in the public engagement in science at the University of Surrey who shared his expertise of relativity, time dilation and the reality of interstellar travel.